heatherpiper/color-highlighter/README.md

 - Highlights color codes in various formats (HEX, RGB, RGBA, HSL, HSLA)
 - Customize where to highlight
   - Highlight everywhere, highlight only in inline code (single backticks), highlight only in codeblocks (triple backticks)
-- Customize how to highlight
+- Customize highlighting style
-  - Highlight with background color, underline, or preview square
+  - Highlight with background color, border, colored square, or underline
 - Works in Source Mode, Reading Mode, and Live Preview
 - Automatically adjusts text color for optimal contrast with the highlighted background